 Osteoporosis is a condition characterized by low bone density and structural deterioration of bone tissue, leading to bone fragility and an increased susceptibility to fractures.
 It is often called a ‘silent disease’ because it typically doesn’t present symptoms until a bone breaks.

-In parallel : What Are the Health Benefits of Full-Spectrum Lighting in Winter Months?
+Also to discover : What Are the Health Benefits of Full-Spectrum Lighting in Winter Months?

 Women are at a higher risk of developing osteoporosis, particularly those who are post-menopausal.
 Men can also get osteoporosis, although it’s less common.
 Other factors that increase your risk include age, family history of osteoporosis, low body weight, and certain medical conditions or treatments.